-Agency / Comment Date Comments The applicant is required to provide the following information as part of subsequent submissions, to the satisfaction of the Transportation and Works Department: An updated Traffic Impact Study addressing all staff comments; Turning movement diagrams to evaluate the internal site circulation and access points; • Satisfactory plans illustrating an access interconnection through the lands to the East (80 Thomas Street); Provide the future property lines due to the road allowance widening towards the ultimate 26 metre right-of-way of Thomas Street as identified in the Official Plan; • Review the driveway access to ensure both municipal road and the internal driveway can operate efficiently; Address any traffic concerns from the Community related to the proposed development.
+Agency / Comment Date Comments The applicant is required to provide the following information as part of subsequent submissions, to the satisfaction of the Transportation and Works Department: An updated Traffic Impact Study addressing all staff comments; Turning movement diagrams to evaluate the internal site circulation and access points; Satisfactory plans illustrating an access interconnection through the lands to the East (80 Thomas Street); Provide the future property lines due to the road allowance widening towards the ultimate 26 metre right-of-way of Thomas Street as identified in the Official Plan; Review the driveway access to ensure both municipal road and the internal driveway can operate efficiently; Address any traffic concerns from the Community related to the proposed development.
 Environmental Compliance A Phase Two Environment Site Assessment (ESA) (FE-P 20-10069), dated March 4, 2020, prepared by Fisher Environmental Ltd has been received.
 The Phase Two ESA was conducted without the completion of Phase One ESA.
 Therefore, some historical site information and/or neighboring property information could be missing, and not all Areas of Potential Environmental Concerns could be identified.
-The applicant is required to provide further information prior to recommendation report: Phase One ESA along with the reliance letter; Phase Two ESA reliance letter Written clarification regarding sampling program at the site; The Termerene Discharge to Sterm Commitment Letter The Temporary Discharge to Storm Sewer Commitment Letter A written document, prepared by a Professional Engineer which includes a plan to decommission the wells or A written document, prepared by a Professional Engineer writen includes a plan to decommission the weils of proof of decommissioning if already completed.
+The applicant is required to provide further information prior to recommendation report: Phase One ESA along with the reliance letter; Phase Two ESA reliance letter Written clarification regarding sampling program at the site; The Temporary Discharge to Storm Sewer Commitment Letter A written document, prepared by a Professional Engineer which includes a plan to decommission the wells or proof of decommissioning if already completed.
 Clarification regarding land dedication Noise A Noise Feasibility Study prepared by HGC Engineering dated June 8, 2020 has been received for review.
-The Noise Stu evaluates the potential impact to and from the development, and recommends mitigation measures to reduce any negative impacts.
+The Noise Study evaluates the potential impact to and from the development, and recommends mitigation measures to reduce any negative impacts.
 Noise sources that may have an impact on this development include road and rail (CPR) traffic.
-Further information is required on a subsequent submission to ensure that the noise levels in the common outdoor amenity areas achieved.
-Engineering Plans/Drawings The applicant has submitted a number of technical plans and drawings (i.e. Grading and Servicing Plans), which need to revised as part of subsequent submissions, in accordance with City Standards.
+Further information is required on a subsequent submission to ensure that the noise levels in the common outdoor amenity areas is achieved.
+Engineering Plans/Drawings The applicant has submitted a number of technical plans and drawings (i.e. Grading and Servicing Plans), which need to be revised as part of subsequent submissions, in accordance with City Standards.
 Greater Toronto Airport According to the Airport Zoning Regulations for Toronto Pearson International Airport, development elevations over the